Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Related Work

 \section{Related Work}

-\textbf{Training-Time vs.\ Inference-Time Approaches in LLM Safety Alignment. } Current mainstream alignment approaches typically follow training-time scheme: Supervised fine-tuning (SFT), reinforcement learning with human feedback (RLHF), direct preference optimiztion (DPO), and their variants integrate human preferences into the base model’s parameters during training.
-Nash learning from human feedback (NLHF) gives a game-theoretic reinterpretation of RLHF, while DPO shows that a simple classification-style objective can proxy the RLHF target without an explicit reward model, improving stability and lowering engineering overhead~\citep{sun2024nlhf,rafailov2023dpo}.
-These methods improve the instruction following capability of LLM but yield a static policy and provide no per-prompt safety guarantee, and updating behavior to new safety goals typically requires additional training.
+\textbf{Training-time vs.\ inference-time safety alignment.} Mainstream alignment typically modifies model parameters via SFT, RLHF, DPO, and variants.
+NLHF gives a game-theoretic reinterpretation of RLHF, and DPO approximates RLHF's objective with a simpler classification-style loss, improving stability and reducing engineering overhead~\citep{sun2024nlhf,rafailov2023dpo}.
+These approaches improve instruction-following but yield a static policy, offer no per-prompt safety guarantee, and adapting to new safety goals typically requires additional training.